-This section provides typical power consumption values for the LAN9217 in various modes of operation.
+This section provides typical power consumption values for the LAN9218i in various modes of operation.
+All of these values are preliminary.
 These measurements were taken under the following conditions:

-Temperature: +25°C Device VDD: +3.30V
+Temperature: +25°C Device VDD: . +3.30V

 Note: Power dissipation is determined by operating frequency, temperature, and supply voltage, as well as external source/sink requirements.